opengeospatial/geoparquet/format-specs/geoparquet.md

 In a dynamic CRS, coordinates of a point on the surface of the Earth may change with time.
 To be unambiguous, the coordinates must always be qualified with the epoch at which they are valid.

-The optional `epoch` field allows to specify this in case the `crs` field defines a a dynamic CRS.
+The optional `epoch` field allows to specify this in case the `crs` field defines a dynamic CRS.
 The coordinate epoch is expressed as a decimal year (e.g. `2021.47`).
 Currently, this specification only supports an epoch per column (and not per geometry).

 #### encoding